MichaelXi3/MichaelXi3.github.io/_posts/2024-01-30-operating-system-synchronization.md

    There must be a collection of processes (at least two) in which each process is waiting for a resource held by the next process, forming a chain of circular waits.

+### DeadLock Prevention

-To **Prevent** the deadlock, we need to break at least one of the four coniditons.
+To Prevent the deadlock, we need to break at least one of the four coniditons.

 1. **Breaks the mutex condition**